What Are Keywords? Why Are Keywords Important to SEO? And How Do You Do Keyword Research?

 Long-tail keywords string together three or more words to create a more specific keyword phrase.
 Searchers perform long-tail queries in the following situations:

-- To narrow down what they are looking for as they search for products, services or information.
+- To narrow down what they are looking for as they search for products, services, or information.
 When people are on a buying or knowledge journey, they often start with very broad or general keywords, maybe two-word phrases.
 As they begin to refine their research, search queries become much more specific and usually longer.
-So long-tail queries often have a higher conversion rate than the broad terms do.
+So long-tail queries often have a higher conversion rate than broad terms do.

-- When using voice search, for example on a mobile device.
+- When using voice search, for example, on a mobile device.
 Data shows that 48% of consumers are using voice assistants for general web searches.
 Voice queries tend to be much more conversational because people are speaking and not typing.

 When you’re creating content for the web:

 - Don’t use keywords to trick or mislead.
 One example is keyword stuffing.
 Another would be trying to use keywords that are off-topic for your page and site.
 Google does not respond well to keyword abuse.
-To be rewarded in the search results, your site’s SEO needs to stay within Google’s Webmaster Guidelines.
+To be rewarded in the search results, your site’s SEO must stay within Google’s Webmaster Guidelines.

 - Don’t target keywords that do not exactly describe the contents of your page.

-- Identify and speak the language of the target market.
+- Identify and speak the language of the target market

-- Drive more qualified traffic to appropriate webpages.
+- Drive more qualified traffic to appropriate webpages

-- Increase time on site by directing more qualified traffic to webpages.
+- Increase time on site by directing more qualified traffic to webpages

-- Increase conversions by helping consumers find you rather than your competitors.
+- Increase conversions by helping consumers find you rather than your competitors

 Armed with these words and phrases, you can come up with ideas for new content.
 You can also optimize your webpages to match a searcher’s intent and answer a searcher’s questions.